-Undergraduate research is one of the best kept secrets at Penn State, offering a remarkable degree of autonomy while simultaneously validating your course-based lab training in a real research environment.
+Undergraduate research is one of the best kept secrets at Penn State, validating your course-based lab training in a real research environment.
 Undergraduate research provides an important competitive advantage in career placement and entrance into graduate/professional schools.

 In balancing research with course load and club activities, students usually spend 6-15 hours per week at the lab bench for 1-2 credits each semester.
 It is ideal to start in a lab during your freshman or sophomore year and plan to develop there until you graduate.